 Services are free of charge and include multidimensional assessment, peer support, and withdrawal management.
 Clients may qualify for withdrawal management based on the assessment and will be referred to the Nurse Practitioner for further evaluation.

 Upon discharge, clients will be provided with referrals for continued care.

 Survivors of Suicide Loss Support Group

 The Survivors of Suicide group is a free and confidential support group that provides a safe place for you to share your thoughts, feelings and experiences related to the loss of a loved one to suicide.
-The group is co-facilitated by two suicide survivors.
 The group is here to help you as a survivor to cope with this tragedy and help in the process of putting your life together in the healthiest way possible.
 We recognize how difficult it may be to attend this group and talk about your loss or listen to the losses of others.
 Please know that we will always respect your need to share or to just sit quietly and listen to others.
 The group meets two times per month.
 Registration is required.
-Please contact the group’s coordinator, Amanda Ganoe, via email at firstname.lastname@example.org for more information or to register.
+Please contact email@example.com for more information or to register.

 Mobile Crisis Team

-The program is a partnership between Grassroots, Humanim, the Mental Health Authority, and the Police Department.
-In 2007, the Mobile Crisis Team received the Audrey Robbins Employee Team of the Year award.
-The team is available daily from 8 a.m to 11:00 p.m.
-Monday through Friday, and 9 a.m to 11:00 p.m. on Saturday and Sunday.
-MCT responds to over 800 crisis situations per year at this time.
+The program is a partnership between Grassroots and the Police Department.
+The team is available 24 hours a day and responds to over 1000 crisis situations per year.
 The Mobile Crisis Team can be reached through the Grassroots Crisis Hotline 410-531-6677.